craig-martinson/dog-project/dog_app/dog_app.md

 Following the max pooling layer, a batch normalization layer is used to help the model optimise, helping to reduce the number of required epochs.
 The batch normalization layer also introduces noise into the network assisting in the prevention of overfitting.

-Note: To further mitigate overfitting occuring with increasing network complexity, a small amount of drop out was trialed, however this proved detremental to overall training performance.
+Note: To further mitigate overfitting, a small amount of drop out was introduced after each stack, however this proved detremental to overall training performance.

-Following the convolution layers, a global average pooling layer is used to dramatically reduce the number of parameters prior to feeding into the final fully connected layer.
+Following the convolution layers, a global average pooling layer is used to reduce the number of parameters prior to feeding into the final fully connected layer.

 The final fully connected layer has a single node for each target class in the model and uses a softmax activation to represent the probability distribution across target classes (dog breeds).